SherineAwad/Encoder/README.md

 The previous command will return::

-    0  1  0  1  0
+    0  1  0  1  0  1

-which is the first row in the original matrix in the sample.txt before encoding.
+which was the first col in the original matrix in the sample.txt before encoding.

 and::

-     ./derun compressed.txt 5
+     ./derun compressed.txt 4

 will return::

-    1  1  1  1  1
+    1  1  1  1  1  1

+Which is the last column in the original matrix.

 A run on a bigger sample